 How did we do it?

-In order for this list of 7 proven WISP marketing tips to be relevant, we reached out to many of our existing customers.
+In order for this list to be relevant, we reached out to many of our existing customers.
 We asked them simple questions to understand what works for them and what would they recommend to other startup WISPs.
 In other words, this is a quick summary of our research and we hope this is helpful.
-Please send us an email at firstname.lastname@example.org if you’ve got some more tips to share!

-Joe Falaschi from E-vergent Wireless likes to be ‘in control’ of driving their business success.
+Joe Falaschi from E-vergent Wireless likes to be “in control” of driving their business success.
 Certainly, that’s why he relies on Facebook for attracting a steady stream of new customers.
-The fast-growing WISP from Wisconsin, leverages Facebook’s hyper-targeted advertising platform to reach potential customers in their wireless coverage area and highlight their offerings.
-Joe believes the RoI on FB campaigns as much better when compared to traditional tools that a WISP can employ.
+The fast-growing WISP from Wisconsin leverages Facebook’s hyper-targeted advertising platform to reach potential customers in its wireless coverage area while also highlighting its offerings.
+Joe believes the ROI on Facebook campaigns is much better when compared to traditional tools employed by WISPs.

-Cool Hack: Do you want more customers who are like your current customers?
+Are you seeking new customers who are similar to your current ones?
 You know they’re out there.
 However, you may not know how to reach them.
-Try using your current customer list to help the Facebook algorithm learn how to connect with your desired customer.
+Try using your current customer list to help Facebook’s audience algorithm learn how to connect with your desired customer base.
 Learn more here.

 Evan Galvin is a successful WISP owner at XL broadband.
 He is also a big believer of helping other WISPs out when it comes to marketing.
 That’s why he started Ping Marketing – a company dedicated to relevant marketing services for other WISP owners.
 One of the key suggestions Evan gives to other WISPs is to leverage the power of videos when it comes to digital marketing and Facebook advertising.